espressif/esp-idf/docs/en/api-reference/peripherals/etm.rst

     :SOC_GDMA_SUPPORT_ETM: - Refer to :doc:`/api-reference/system/async_memcpy` for how to get the ETM event handle from async memcpy.
     :SOC_MCPWM_SUPPORT_ETM: - Refer to :doc:`/api-reference/peripherals/mcpwm` for how to get the ETM event handle from MCPWM.

+    .. only:: esp32p4

+        :SOC_ANA_CMPR_SUPPORT_ETM: - Refer to :doc:`/api-reference/peripherals/ana_cmpr` for how to get the ETM event handle from analog comparator.

 .. _etm-task:

 ETM Task